If you are already a member of the veg scheme and need to contact us, email us

 Unfortunately, there’s currently no substitute for plastic in terms of keeping greens fresh: paper and compostable plastics actually absorb moisture from leafy greens and make them go limp more quickly.

-The carrier bags we use to pack your fruit and vegetables are made from recycled plastic and we reuse them as much as possible, so leave them at your collection point and we'll take them back and reuse them.
+The carrier bags we use to pack your fruit and vegetables are made from recycled plastic and we reuse them as much as possible, so leave them at your collection point and we'll take them back and reuse them - along with any other spare carrier bags or cotton totes you'd like to bring us.
 Many large supermarkets have recycling bins for the clear polythene bags used for Hackney salad and other individual veg.

 The alternatives are tricky, complex and rely heavily on individual responsibility.
 However, the long-term damage of plastic waste is a serious concern and one that we're committed to taking on, but it requires systemic change at all levels, from government to industry to individuals.
 Until then we will continue to encourage plastic reuse and recycling and monitor the alternatives coming out, while doing our best to minimise packaging and maximise reuse throughout the supply chain.
 See this annual report for some of the ways we do this.